Mental Health Case Management vs. Therapy: What’s the Difference?

 • Address the impact of mental health struggles on relationships.

+The goals of family therapy often include reducing conflict, building trust, increasing emotional support, and improving overall mental health outcomes for everyone involved.
+This approach may include brief strategic family therapy, art therapy, or music therapy, depending on the unique needs of the family.
 Whether you’re considering individual therapy, case management, or family counseling, combining these services can create a well-rounded approach to mental health support.

 What's the Right Approach for You?